Smoked tri-tip is one of the juiciest, flavor-packed pieces of beef when cooked correctly.

 First things first – let’s make sure you get a good clean trim job by working with a nice sharp knife.
 You can’t go wrong with our Smoke Kitchen 6.5″ Boning Knife.
 This knife has a great handle and is one of my favorite knives for trimming.

 Tri-tip can come with or without the fat cap removed.
 If yours comes with a fat cap, it’s your choice if you want to leave it on or not.
-My personal preference is to remove it, as I want to make sure that the seasoning hits all the meat.
+I prefer to remove it, as I want to ensure that the seasoning hits all the meat.

 Remove any silver skin that may be on the tri-tip.
 It helps to use the full length of the blade for nice clean cuts.